 In its first Budget in June 2010 the Coalition Government announced it would consult on this issue, and in December a study group, led by Graham Aaronson QC, was established to explore the case for introducing an anti-avoidance rule.
 Mr Aaronson completed his report in November 2011, in which he recommended a narrowly focused rule targeted at ‘abusive arrangements’ only.
 In June 2012 the Government launched a consultation exercise with a view to introducing a General Anti-Abuse Rule (GAAR) in 2013, confirming its plans in December 2012.
 Provisions in the Finance Bill 2013 for the new GAAR were agreed, without changes, and the new rule came into force on 17 July 2013.
 In July 2017 HM Revenue & Customs made an appeal to the independent GAAR Advisory Panel on the application of the GAAR to a specific avoidance scheme for the first time – an appeal that was successful.
-Since then all cases referred to the GAAR Advisory Panel to date have resulted in a Panel opinion in HMRC’s favour.
+Since then all those cases referred to the GAAR Advisory Panel have resulted in a Panel opinion in HMRC’s favour.

-This note looks at the introduction of the new GAAR, while a second note looks at earlier debates over the case for a GAAR over the last twenty years.
+This paper looks at the introduction of the new GAAR, while a second paper looks at earlier debates over the case for a GAAR over the last twenty years.
 Other developments in the Government’s efforts in recent years to tackle both tax avoidance and tax evasion are discussed in a third Library paper.